-Menu Tree Display and Selections Main Log [VIEW] [LOG] 1:Display Log 3:Clear Log 2: Print Log 4:Sens.
+Menu Tree Displ ay and Selectio ns Main Log [VIEW] [LOG ] 1:Display Log 3:Clear Log 2: Print Log 4:Sens.
 Repo ort 1: Opens Show Events Me nu.
 2: Opens Print Log Menu.
-3: Prompts for OK; if accepted, clears the Event Log and resets panel.
-4: Initiates a sensor sensitivity printout.
-Main (Display shows a log ent ry) Log Show Events event.
-If u attempts t log is disp o scroll beyond the ne end (or begin ning) of the log, Display cannot give instructions, since it contains all the information about the event being displayed (same as the dis you would see when the event occurred). display Main Log [PRINT} 1 [LOG] l: All events 2 :Last 20 Print Log above.
-Or this menu no log printout in nce the printout be is opened, the m Printout starts im egins, or if a print essage and func out is in progres tion change to " s when 3:Abort completes while esn't change until f the Main Log [PANEL] [INFO] Software V1.2-001 Last Cfg.
-12:23 Change 07/23/99 33 recent cha e system software ange to the config ed to make the ch juration program , and number of
+3: Prompts for OK; if accepted, clears the Event Log and r panel.
+4: Initiate s a sensor sensiti vity printout.
+Main (Display shows a log ent ry) Scrolls through all logged events, beginning with the revent.
+If user attempts to scroll beyond the end (or beginning) of the log is displayed briefly, then the last (or first) event is redisplayed. ning) of the log, Display cannot give instructions, since it contains all the information about the event being displayed (same as the displayou would see when the event occurred). display Main Log Print Log above.
+O no log printout in nce the printout be a is opened, the m Printout starts im egins, or if a print essage and fund out is in progres tion change to " s when 3:Abort completes while esn't change until of the Main Log [PANEL] [INFO ] Software V1.2-001 Last Cfg.
+12:23 Change 07/23/99 33 recent ch e system software ange to the config ed to make the ch uration program , and number of